ECCC-ASTD-MRD/gem/README.md

 There is a new script aimed at replacing the top-level Makefile.
 For now, both still coexist.
-See cado help or the content of the Makefile for options.
+See cado -h (short help) or cado help or the content of the Makefile for options.
-For example: cado cmake-all or make cmake-all generates Makefiles to compile
-everything: you would need to update rpn-si submodules to use it (see method
-2. above)

-cado cmake or make cmake configures only gem, gemdyn, modelutils and rpnphy
+For example: cado cmake or make cmake generates Makefiles to compile gem, gemdyn, modelutils and rpnphy

 ```
 cado cmake
 or